alu111222333/JSONtemplate/README.md

     }
 });
 ```
-And this code can be used everywere in project

 # Explanation
-First what you need to know, is order how values are replaced in HTML templates.
+First what you need to know, is the order - how values are replaced in static HTML templates.

-In current template:
 1) replace all **[\*variables\*]**
 2) replace all arrays **[!array!]**
 3) replace all templates **{{template}}**